mnajib/time-compass-ext/README.md

    ```bash
    git clone https://github.com/mnajib/time-compass-ext.git
    ```
-2. Open Firefox and navigate to `about:debugging`
+2. Open Firefox and navigate to `about:debugging` in address bar
 3. Click "This Firefox" > "Load Temporary Add-on"
-4. Select any file in the extension directory
+4. Select the manifest.json file in the extension's root directory

 ## Upcoming Features